VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 # Practice

-Let's practice by finding common bugs related to life cycle using [algorithm, that we've just considered](#detection_algorithm).
+Let's practice by finding common bugs related to Lifecycle using [algorithm, that we've just considered](#detection_algorithm).
 All this bugs was found in real Android projects, and replicated by me in [test application](https://github.com/VysotskiVadim/lifecycle-testing).
-All considered bugs will have one common thing: feature work good until a life cycle event.
+All considered bugs will have one common thing: feature work good until a Lifecycle event.

 ### Not saved state {#not_saved_state}